humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 - Dave knows both pre-images, however he can only use them in specific and they only pay him an amount of the bond.

-So whilst we're at it, why don't we make that nonsense the output of the opposing party signing the redemption script with their private key.
-That way using the public key we can always prove at a later data that the opposing party did in fact agree to this.

 So we now have a situation in which DaveNet could provide a service in which he publishes facts on the internet and stores small transacitons, which allows Bob and Alice to make a trust-minimised peer-to-peer bet.

 In this instance this could be all we need.
-It's cheap simple and accomplishes a goal in a trust minimised way (here I'm defining this as the funds in the contract are never actually controlled or can be stolen by Dave).
+It's cheap simple and accomplishes a goal in a trust minimised way.

+In this instance this is minimised as the funds in the contract are never actually controlled or can be stolen by Dave, he could however broadcast the incorrect result, which brings us nicely to the trade offs.
-However, we could imagine a higher stakes or more private contract where this might not seem like a good enough solution.
-So lets have a look at the trade offs.

 ##### Are there really any trade offs to DaveNet?

 Of course, despite the respectable shorts there's a few questions that could be raised here:

-- **Privacy:** Do we want Dave to know so much about our betting habits and is he just a honeypot?
+- **Privacy:** Do we want Dave to know so much about our betting habits and would he become a privacy honeypot?

 - **Censorship Resistance:** Could Dave be corrupted by the government or bribed by the counterparty to broadcast the incorrect transaction?